The Real Reason Chick-fil-A Employees Say “My Pleasure”

 Is there business sense behind “my pleasure?”
 Absolutely!
 Chick-fil-A is known for taking customer service that extra “mile,” according to Kristen Hunter, a marketing consultant for the restaurant chain.
 “The first mile is the foundation—good customer service, hot food hot, cold food cold.
 The second mile is what we do that’s remarkable,” she says in an interview.
 (Here’s why the same rule of thumb works for hosting a party.)
 In the case of “my pleasure,” the subtle change in the expected lingo sends a unique message to customers, adding an element of extra care.

 In fact, using the word “pleasure” at all in a customer interaction is a brilliant tactic for making customers happy, according to CBS Moneywatch’s Michael Hess in his article, “The 6 Best Words in Customer Service.”

 The customers eat it up!

 I know people love Chick-fil-A, and not only because the waffle fries are amazing.
 We’re happy to report that many customers are absolutely delighted to hear “my pleasure” in lieu of “you’re welcome.”
 (I’m one of ’em!)

 You can re-create the Chick-fil-A experience at home with our Spicy Chicken Nuggets, a spicy copycat recipe for nuggets.
-And for dessert, how about one of these adorable Chirpy Chick Cupcakes?
 When people thank you for the treat, don’t forget to say, “My pleasure!”

 Speaking of fast food, here’s how eight popular restaurants—including Chick-fil-A—got their names.